mgiessing/bcn-lab-2084/README.md

 ![image](images/1.5-llama.png)

-You can ask any question you like, but keep in mind we're using a small model and there are more powerful models out there for general conversation.
+You can ask any question you like, but keep in mind you're using a small model and there are more powerful models out there for general conversation.

 Feel free to experiment with the model parameters like temperature and predictions.

-In the second part we'll see that smaller, resource-efficient models like this can answer questions based on a given context and instructions quite well!
+In the second part you'll see that smaller, resource-efficient models like this can answer questions based on a given context and instructions quite well!
 That will demonstrate that huge models aren't always required!

 ### _Option B: Using CLI_